danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^wordnet]: Wordnet is a lexical database of semantic relations between words, see https://wordnet.princeton.edu/.

-[^TPG]: Here we are largely paraphrasing the description of the project on The Photographers Gallery website, https://thephotographersgallery.org.uk/whats-on/digital-project/exhibiting-imagenet.
+[^TPG]: Here we are largely paraphrasing the description of Malevé's *Exhibiting ImageNet* project on The Photographers Gallery website, https://thephotographersgallery.org.uk/whats-on/digital-project/exhibiting-imagenet.

-[^AI]: The project *Anatomies of Intelligence*: https://anatomiesofintelligence.github.io/
+[^AI]: The project *Anatomies of Intelligence* can be found at https://anatomiesofintelligence.github.io/.

+[^neuralnets]: A deinition can be found on pathmind's "AI Wiki", https://pathmind.com/wiki/neural-network#define.

-[^workshop]: The workshop is based on the project *Anatomies of Intelligence* with a focus on data classification and clustering: https://anatomiesofintelligence.github.io/workshop_presentation.html
+[^workshop]: The workshop is based on the project *Anatomies of Intelligence* with a focus on data classification and clustering, https://anatomiesofintelligence.github.io/workshop_presentation.html.

-[^alphago]: Silver, David, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al. "Mastering the Game of Go without Human Knowledge". *Nature* 550, no. 7676 (October 2017): 354–59. https://doi.org/10.1038/nature24270.
+[^alphago]: David Silver, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al. "Mastering the Game of Go without Human Knowledge", *Nature* 550, no. 7676 (October 2017): 354–59, https://doi.org/10.1038/nature24270.

-[^rl]: Richard Sutton and Andrew Barto, *Reinforcement Learning: An Introduction* (1st Edition, 1998).
+[^rl]: Richard S. Sutton and Andrew Barto, *Reinforcement Learning: An Introduction* (1st Edition, 1998).

 [^rl2]: Richard S. Sutton, Introduction: The Challenge of Reinforcement Learning.
 In: Sutton R.S. (eds) *Reinforcement Learning*.
 The Springer International Series in Engineering and Computer Science (Knowledge Representation, Learning and Expert Systems), vol 173.
 Springer, Boston, MA, 1992.